 * Mitsubishi Electric research as of December 2016 ** Speed in ascending

-The world's fastest elevator run up only in 53 seconds from the second basement floor to the 119th floor in Shanghai Tower.
-The super-high-speed elevator, 20.5 m/s, is the fruit of Mitsubishi Electric's advanced technologies which broke through various obstacles not only to materialize such high-speed and high-rise but also to provide safety and comfort.
+The ultra-high-speed elevator runs up only in 53 seconds from the second basement floor to the 119th floor in Shanghai Tower.
+The high-speed elevator, 20.5 m/s, is a fruit of Mitsubishi Electric's advanced technologies which broke through various obstacles not only to materialize such high-speed and high-rise but also to provide safety and comfort.

 Super-high-speed A powerful permanent magnet motor and two large-capacity control panels enabled elevators to run at a speed of 20.5m/sec, 13 times faster than average elevators (1.5m/sec) installed in residential buildings.

 Making ride even more comfortable In high speed elevators, passengers often feel discomfort in their ears.
 This is caused by the rapid change in air pressure associated with altitude.
 Mitsubishi Electric developed a system to regulate the air pressure.
 Advanced acceleration and deceleration control mitigates passengers' discomfort - heavy during ascent and weightless during descent.
 The fairings streamline the car to minimize wind noise.
 Additionally, the car structure is designed to shut out shaft noise.